 to coordinate for many of the common area furnishings/luxuries,

 such as televisions, stereos, shower curtain hooks & shower

-pots& pans, etc. For your own personal space, you will need to
+pans, etc. For your own personal space, you will need to bring your

-bring your bath and grooming products as well as towels, linens,
+bath and grooming products as well as towels, linens, pillows, and

-pillows, and whatever else makes you feel at home.
-Most
+whatever else makes you feel at home.
+Most importantly, don't

-importantly, don't forget to bring an alarm clock so you won't be
+forget to bring an alarm clock so you won't be late for

 Our staff members are a great resource for planning your move – don't hesitate to call with questions or simply to feel reassured about what you've already prepared.